couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/appendix-working-with-operation-results.markdown

 }
 ```

-For each of the ExecuteXXX methods, a typical use pattern would be to
-interrogate the possible error values on failure.
+For each of the ExecuteXXX methods, a typical use pattern is to interrogate the possible error values on failure, as shown in the following example:

 ```